justephens/congressional-app-pdq/README.md

 # congressional-app-pdq
-An theoritical app desinged for PDQ as part of the 2017 Congressional App Challenge
+A theoritical app desinged for PDQ as part of the 2017 Congressional App Challenge